Wales battle Poland for Nations League survival

 "But we've given ourselves a fighting chance.
 We will be approaching this game to win and stay in this division."

-Other than the aforementioned Ramsey, Allen, Wilson and Davies, Wales have no new injury concerns following Thursday's defeat in Belgium, but Page says there is "a lot of fatigue" among his players.
+Other than the aforementioned Ramsey, Allen, Wilson and Davies, Wales have no new injury concerns following the defeat in Belgium, but Page says there is "a lot of fatigue" among his players.

-Striker Kieffer Moore, who scored Wales' goal in Brussels, is fit after injuring his elbow against Belgium.
+Striker Kieffer Moore, who scored Wales' goal in Brussels, is fit after injuring his elbow.

-With Mepham and Ampadu suspended, the likes of Ben Cabango and Chris Gunter could be in contention to replace the former in defence while Joe Morrell will be among the midfielders vying to take Ampadu's spot.
+With Mepham and Ampadu suspended, Ben Cabango and Chris Gunter could be in contention to replace the former in defence while Joe Morrell will be among the midfielders vying to take Ampadu's spot.

 As Wales have Bale, Poland will look to their own captain and all-time leading scorer, Barcelona striker Robert Lewandowski, for inspiration.